The Best Handyman Insurance Companies

 Business Size

 The size of your business also affects your premiums.
 In general, the more revenue a business brings in, the higher the risk of a lawsuit.
-Higher revenue generally means higher rates of customer interaction, larger projects, and a larger balance sheet to protect—all of which will result in higher insurance premiums due to increased risk.
+Higher revenue generally indicates more frequent customer interaction and larger projects—factors that increase your business’s exposure to potential claims.
+Because insurers use revenue and payroll as primary rating factors to measure this risk, businesses with higher annual earnings typically face higher insurance premiums.

 Number of Employees